jzielinski47/altus-dashboard/README.md

 # Altus Dashboard
-Altus Project is a fully functional web application that blends usability with elegance.
-The primary goal is to bring together various innovative ideas into a single platform, prioritizing user experience over visual design in the initial stages.
-While the focus is currently on delivering a seamless and intuitive product, aesthetics are not neglected; my background as a graphic designer plays a significant role in shaping the app's overall look and feel.
-Ultimately, the aim is to develop a comprehensive and user-friendly dashboard that embodies my vision.
+Altus Project is a fully functional web application currently delivered as a minimum viable product.
+The primary goal was to to develop a comprehensive and user-friendly dashboard that embodies my vision.

-The goal for now is to deliver MVP by the end of 2024.

 `early design`
 ![Landing Page](https://github.com/user-attachments/assets/cadb4eeb-84ed-4aad-a66f-49c0e6714b9f)